princyok/princyok.github.io/_posts/2020-03-20-understand-an-artificial-neuron-from-scratch.markdown

 {% include blogseries_index_catching_ai.html %}

 ## **The brain as a function**
 The computational theory of mind (CTM) says that we can interpret human cognitive processes as computational functions.
 That is, the human mind behaves just like a computer.

-Note that while this theory is considered a good model for human cognition (it was the unchallenged standard in the 1960s and 1970s and still widely subscribed to), no one has been able to show how consciousness can emerge from a system modelled on the basis of this theory, but that’s another topic for another time.
-For a short primer on the theory, see [this article](https://plato.stanford.edu/entries/computational-mind/){:target="_blank"} from the Stanford Encyclopedia of Philosophy.
+Note that while CTM is considered a decent model for human cognition (it was the unchallenged standard in the 1960s and 1970s and still widely subscribed to), no one has been able to show how consciousness can emerge from a system modelled on the basis of this theory, but that’s another topic for another time.

+For a short primer on CTM, see [this article](https://plato.stanford.edu/entries/computational-mind/){:target="_blank"} from the Stanford Encyclopedia of Philosophy.

 According to CTM, if we have a mathematical model of all the computations that goes on in the brain, we should, one day, be able to replicate the capabilities of the brain with computers.